-We will repair gaps in excess of 1/8 inch within the Warranty Period, by filling or replacing, at our option.
+We will repair gaps in excess of 1/8 inch within the first year of the Warranty Period, by filling or replacing, at our option.
 We are not responsible for discontinued flooring or different graining or color variations in the wood.
 We will match the existing floor as closely as possible.
 Also, face nailing on wood floors is commonly used along walls and for repairs.